Esetobore/Currency-Recognition/README.md

 # Currency-Recognition

-Currency Recognition is an application that catered to helping visually impaired people identify the fiat they possess.
+Currency Recognition(CR) is an application that catered to helping visually impaired people identify the fiat they possess.
 Note the supported currency for this application is my countries currency Naira

 ## CodeBase
 * The Codebase was arranged in a MVVM structure with subfolders for the various parts of the application to improve scalability and easy access